Table of Contents

 Security Basics You Should Not Skip

-- Hash passwords with bcrypt/Argon2; rotate secrets
+- Hash passwords with bcrypt or Argon2, and rotate secrets regularly.

-- Add rate limiting and CSRF protection
+- Implement rate limiting and CSRF protection.

 Testing & Quality: Shipping With Confidence

-- Unit tests for small pieces of logic
+- Unit tests for small pieces of logic.

-- Integration tests for modules working together
+- Integration tests for modules working together.

-- End-to-end tests for real user flows (Cypress, Playwright)
+- End-to-end tests for real user flows (Cypress, Playwright).

-- Accessibility checks and visual regression tests
+- Accessibility checks and visual regression tests.

 Performance & Scalability (Simple Rules That Work)

-- Client side: code-split, lazy-load images, prefetch routes, measure Core Web Vitals
+- Client side: code split, lazy load images, prefetch routes, measure Core Web Vitals.

-- Server side: add caching (HTTP headers, Redis), profile hot paths
+- Server side: add caching (HTTP headers, Redis), profile hot paths.

-- Data: add correct indexes, avoid N+1 queries, consider read replicas
+- Data: add correct indexes, avoid N+1 queries, consider read replicas.

-- Workloads: move heavy tasks to background jobs and queues
+- Workloads: move heavy tasks to background jobs and queues.

 These habits fall under web performance optimization and make users and Google happier.